Skip to main content

 O Rudra, you also have eleven wives, called the Rudrāṇīs, and they are as follows: Dhī, Dhṛti, Rasalā, Umā, Niyut, Sarpi, Ilā, Ambikā, Irāvatī, Svadhā and Dīkṣā.

-2. manu (thinking creature, thought, sacred text, mental powers, manking) - dhriti (will power, resolution, steadfastness, firmness) - indriya (sense organ)
+2. manu (thinking creature, thought, sacred text, mental powers, manking).
+Manu's consorts are dhriti (will power, resolution, steadfastness, firmness) and the seat is indriya (sense organ).
+Manu is the "wise, thinking creature", who makes the creation through the thought process.

 11. dhrtavrata - dhIkshA - chandra